 Dates have antioxidants, vitamins B and C. They are known to be brain boosters.

 Figs are rich in minerals including, calcium, magnesium, and potassium.
 That is great for muscle health and helps relieve cramping.
 Also, figs are a source of fiber that helps to relieve constipation

-Dried fruit and nuts – My kids love eating all sorts of nuts like walnuts, cashew nuts, peanuts.
-Indeed these nuts are healthy alternatives to candies and chocolates.
+Dried fruit and nuts – Most of the kids love eating all sorts of nuts like walnuts, cashew nuts, peanuts.
+Indeed dried nuts are healthy snacks and a great alternative to candies and chocolates.

 Eating Vitamin C rich food is a healthy immune booster.

-Honey- Including Honey in your everyday diet is the best way to avoid sugar and it has more health benefits.
+Including honey in your everyday diet is the best way to avoid sugar and it has more health benefits.